adopted-ember-addons/ember-data-factory-guy/README.md

 });

 // TIP: You can set up associations manually ( and not necessarily in factory )
-// You can set up an employee ( hasMany ) phone numbers manually this way:
+// To set up an employee ( hasMany ) phone numbers manually, try this:
 let phoneNumbers = buildList('phone-numbers', 2).get();
 let employee = make('employee', { phoneNumbers });